dotnet/designs/accepted/2020/binary-data/binary-data.md

 We don't see the need to, for example, provide new virtual methods on Stream or `HttpClient`.

+Please note: Neither the constructors nor the factories copy data -- they wrap the input data, so long it's already binary.
+Anything that requires transcoding/serializtion (e.g. string, object) isn't wrapped.
+While the goal isn't to be high performant, the goal is still to not be wasteful.
+Idiomatic use of the type shouldn't inflict copies.

 ### Shipping vehicle

 **Assembly**: System.BinaryData.dll